 Each caplet contains:

-Do not chew!
-Swallow the medicine whole, with a full glass of water.
+Swallow the medicine with a small amount of water.

-Recommended dosage unless otherwise prescribed by your doctor:
+Recommended dosage unless otherwise instructed by the doctor:

 Do not exceed the recommended dose.

 Refer to a doctor if the fever persists for more than 3 days or if the symptoms do not pass within 5 days, despite use of this medicine.

 Do not use this medicine if there is a known sensitivity to paracetamol or to any of the other ingredients of the medicine.

 The medicine contains paracetamol, which may cause liver damage when:

 - Given at a dosage higher than recommended or for a prolonged period.